xjh-creator/ethanxuedu/README.md

 ## Hi there 👋
+I'm Ethan Xu, a software engineer with a strong interest in Web2/3.
+I specialize in Go and love exploring new technologies.
+My goal is to become a full-fledged developer and contribute to the community to make it better.

 <!--
 **ethanxuedu/ethanxuedu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.